aerostack2/aerostack2/README.md

 # Aerostack2

-Aerostack2 is a ROS2 framework developed to create autonomous aerial-robots systems in an easy and powerful way.
+Aerostack2 is a ROS2 framework developed to create autonomous multi-aerial-robots systems in an easy and powerful way.

 Currently is developed and tested over ROS2 humble (over Ubuntu 22.04) and galactic (over Ubuntu 20.04).